VintageWizard/booterizer/README.md

 * Operating Systems
 	* IRIX 5.3

-I suspect that most other hardware released in those timeframes will also work (e.g. O2, server variants, etc.) SGI obviously kept the netboot/install process pretty consistent so I'd expect it to work on probably any MIPS-based SGI system.
+I suspect that most other hardware released in those timeframes will also work.
+SGI obviously kept the netboot/install process pretty consistent so I'd expect it to work on probably any MIPS-based SGI system.

 Some changes will definitely be needed to support other hypervisors, but booterizer should work with VirtualBox on other systems as long as the `bridgenic` parameter is updated correctly.